Forecast: Global economy rebounding, faces multiple threats - WTMJ

 OECD chief economist Laurence Boone said that economic prospects “have improved considerably in recent months, and the outlook is brightening … however, the health situation remains highly uncertain.”

-Although the OECD said that most of the world would reach pre-pandemic levels of output by the end of 2022, it cautioned that “this is far from enough.”
+Although the OECD said most individual countries would reach pre-pandemic levels of output by the end of 2022, it cautioned that “this is far from enough.”

+It said that the global economy had not reached the growth level that would have been reached without a pandemic.
+And the report said that too many countries would not see living standards reach pre-pandemic levels by the end of 2022.

 “This is all the more troubling because, notwithstanding the impact on lives and livelihoods, the global economic and social cost of maintaining closed borders dwarfs the costs of making vaccines, tests and health supplies more widely available to these countries.”